Frequency Asked Questions

 What are the ingredients?

 They're mostly herbs and spices with some salt.
 The fizz is made with acids and bases found naturally in our bodies: sodium bicarbonate and citric acid.
-We may add calcium carbonate and ascorbic acid (Vit.
+We may add other buffers like calcium carbonate and ascorbic acid (Vit.
 C).

 Can I use dry beans?

 Yes, just cook them before adding other ingredients and the Broth Bomb®.
 Four cans would equal about one 16-ounce bag.
 Legumes like split pea and lentils don't have to be pre-cooked.

 Can I use Broth Bomb™ in a pressure cooker?

 The additional pressure created by Broth Bomb™ is minor compared to the steam during cooking but pressure cookers gaskets are known to break so use at your own discretion.
 We recommend pressure cooking your dry legumes and tubers prior to cooking with the Broth Bomb™.

 Can I use them in a crock-pot or slow cooker?

 Yes.
 First, boil the water.
 Then, add the hot water and beans to the crock-pot.
 Next, add the Broth Bomb™.
 Stir till it dissipates.
 Then, add everything else.
 Requires a 6-quart crockpot.
 Make sure temperature reaches 160F.